J.D. Harrison, The Washington Post - read article

 Previously, Meghan directed integrated marketing communications programs for HP, Adobe and Visa International at Burson-Marsteller.
 Earlier in her career she was with Applied Communications (acquired by UK-based Next Fifteen), where she represented PayPal, HP’s Linux division and Oracle’s applications business during their inception.

 Meghan holds an MBA from the University of San Diego and a BSBA in Marketing and International Business, with a minor in Spanish, from Georgetown University.
 She has studied at the Universidad del Salvador in Buenos Aires, Argentina and University of Valencia in Spain.
 Given her personal interest in international affairs, she has had the opportunity to meet with foreign dignitaries from nearly two dozen countries at their embassies and diplomatic residences, through her role with the Women’s Diplomatic Series.
 As part of her commitment to academia, Meghan has served as a guest lecturer and supports business plan competitions at Georgetown University’s McDonough School of Business.
-She lives in Georgetown with her husband and son, in Washington DC.
+She lives in Georgetown with her husband, son and miniature dachshund in Washington DC.

 - Show all